kumajelly/kumajelly.github.io/_posts/2021-06-28-lingering-takeaways-short-sims.md

 Back in December 2020 I took the course Short Sims with Clark Aldrich.
 This short class helped shift my perspective on how to develop learning experiences that create memorable, actionable takeaways for learners.

-Check out the Short Sim I built during the class - [Safety Incidents: Something happened.
-Now what? at Uber](/projects/short-sim-safety/index.html)
+Experience the Short Sim I built during the class - [Safety Incidents: Something happened.
+Now what?](/projects/short-sim-safety/index.html) for Uber.

 ![](/images/short-sim-safety-incidents.png)